sierrajul/Microsoft-Movie-Analysis/README.md

 ## Conclusions

 Based on the provided data analysis, the following is recommended:
-* For maximum potential profit: Animation or Fantasy genres
+* For maximum potential profit: Animation or Adventure genres
 * For maximum potential return on investment: Animation genre
 * Ideal runtime in minutes: 90-98